How to get married in NYC

 • Chelsea art galleries

-• Anything involving an activity: bookstore browsing, dim sum-eating, tarot card-reading, tattoo-getting… Don’t think of portraits as “cheesing in front of a pretty backdrop,” think of it as an opportunity to do something classically you, something that reflects your personality in real life.
+• Anything involving an activity: bookstore browsing, dim sum-eating, tarot card reading, tattoo-getting … Don’t think of portraits as “cheesing in front of a pretty backdrop,” think of it as an opportunity to do something clasically you, something that reflects your relationship as a couple.

 And if it’s raining?
 No worries — here’s some recommended indoor NYC photo locations.